by Rick Alan

 Symptoms specific to myotonic muscular dystrophy include:

-Symptoms usually become progressively worse.
+Symptoms usually become worse over time.
 In many forms, life expectancy is shortened.

-There is no cure.
+There is no cure for muscular dystrophy.
 However, treatment may help improve the symptoms.

 Treatment may consist of: